For the Sake of a Crown – the Marriage of John of Gaunt and Constance of Castile

 Joan was seen as a calming influence of her son, Richard II, and was by his side during the dangerous days of the Peasant’s Revolt of 1381; she sheltered in the Tower of London and rode in a whirligig to accompany her 13-year-old son to meet with the rebels at Mile End.

-In 1385 Joan’s son, John Holland, while campaigning in Scotland, killed Ralph Stafford, son of the 2nd Earl of Stafford, in a quarrel.
+In 1385 Joan’s son, John Holland, while campaigning in Scotland, killed Ralph Stafford, son of the second Earl of Stafford, in a quarrel.
 He fled to sanctuary at the shrine of St John of Beverley, but was condemned to death.
-Joan pleaded with her Richard for days, begging him to pardon his brother.
-She died at Wallingford Castle, probably on 7 August 1385.
-The King pardoned his half-brother the following day.
+Joan pleaded with Richard for days, begging him to pardon his half-brother.
+She died at Wallingford Castle, on or shortly after 7 August 1385.
+The, when she made her will.
+King pardoned his half-brother the following day.

-Although the Black Prince had built a chantry chapel for his wife, at Canterbury Cathedral, with ceiling bosses of her face, Joan was not buried at Canterbury with the Black Prince, but at the Greyfriars at Stamford in Lincolnshire, beside her 1st husband, Sir Thomas Holland.
+Although the Edward, the Black Prince, had built a chantry chapel for his wife, at Canterbury Cathedral, with ceiling bosses of her face, Joan was not buried at Canterbury with the Black Prince, but at the Greyfriars at Stamford in Lincolnshire, beside her first husband, Sir Thomas Holland.
+Unfortunately, nothing remains of the abbey beyond a gatehouse.
+Thomas and Joan’s tombs are lost.

 *